 3. Blades in the Dark

-Blades in the Dark is a particularly unique fantasy RPG - one of our 2019 Games of the Year it turns out.
-You play a gang of criminals pulling heists in a filthy steampunk-style city.
+Blades in the Dark is a particularly unique fantasy RPG - one of our 2019 Games of the Year.
+Funded on Kickstarter in 2015, you play a gang of criminals pulling heists in a filthy steampunk-style city.
 The whole vibe is twisted Victoriana, with plentiful ghosts, lightning and cruel bureaucracy.
+Its default setting city of constant night Doskvol operates on roughly 19th century technology.

 Firstly, you all pick a horrible criminal archetype, which can see you speaking to ghosts, robbing shiny goods or summoning hordes of urchins - depending on your tastes.
 You’ll then band together to pull off shady heists as part of a long-form campaign, playing out the consequences of the last big job - whether that means the city guard are on your trail, or you’ve attracted the attention of a nastier, bigger underworld boss.

 Blades in the Dark is also one of the less mechanically meaty tabletop RPGs out there.
-You assign stats appropriate to your class, then roll a d6 for each point in the skill you have.
+You assign stats appropriate to your class, then roll a d6 (the only type of dice you'll need for this game)for each point in the skill you have.
 Due to limitations in class, each party member usually ends up being good at a few specific things.

 Of all these mechanics, the flashback one proves the most conducive to storytelling.
 At any point in the game, you can pause and point out a thing that happened in the past relevant to your character.
 For example, you might have acquired an item, or spoken to a contact beforehand, that fact will turn the tides of battle right now.